What To Do If A Dog Bites You

 Share This Post

-There are 89.7 million dogs in the United States as of 2017.
+There are 65.1 million U.S. households who own a dog as of 2024.
 What happens when one of those dogs bites you?
 Dog bites can lead to serious injuries.
 Those serious injuries can lead to an expensive medical bill and missed work.
 There can be long-lasting pain and suffering and psychological impact..
 In extremely rare cases, loved ones may need to pursue a wrongful death suit against a pet owner.

 Oregon has no dog bite law on the books, so dog bite laws have been formed by case law or decisions rendered by the courts.
 Oregon employs what is commonly referred to as the one-bite rule.
 In order to establish liability against a dog owner, the injured party needs to prove that the dog owner knows of or has reason to believe the dog has “dangerous propensities.”
 This knowledge can be shown by a history of the dog biting others or a history of the animal treating other animals or people aggressively.
 This can usually only be shown by proving a previous bite.
 What that often means is that Oregon allows each dog to get away with one free bite.